Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/11-defi-deploy-script/+page.md

 We've done a lot, so far and it's getting really complex.
 Now's a great time to perform a sanity check and write some tests.

-_I have no idea if what I'm doing makes any sort of sense.
+_I have no ideart if what I'm doing makes any sort of sense.
 I want to make sure I write some tests here._

 Testing is crucial to ensure that our code is functioning as intended.
 Start by creating a new folder, `test/unit`.
 The tests we write are going to be integration tests, so lets prepare a deploy script.
 Create the file `script/DeployDSC.s.sol` as well.
 We should be well versed in setting up a deploy script at this point!